Galactic Geology: Probing Time-Varying Dark Matter Signals with Paleo-Detectors: Signal Modeling

 Because the time it takes the Solar System to cross the dark disk is small compared to the exposure time of a paleo-detector, it is useful to compute the differential number of recoils induced by crossing through the dark disk once by integrating from the time when the Solar System enters the dark disk ($t_0$) to the time when it leaves ($t_1$), yielding $\dd n/\dd E_R = {\textstyle \int}_{t_0}^{t_1} \dd R/\dd E_R\,\dd t$.
 If we assume that the velocity of the Solar System with respect to the dark disk, ${\bm v}_\odot\disk$, is constant during $t_0 \leq t \leq t_1$, we can compute $\dd n / \dd E_R$ [see Eq.~\eqref{eqn:recoil_2}], \begin{widetext}

-\end{widetext} where $\theta_\odot\disk$ denotes the angle between $\bm{v}_\odot\disk$ and $\bm{v}_v\disk$, $\Sigma\disk = {\textstyle \int} \rho_\chi\disk(z)\,\dd z$ is the surface density of the dark disk, and $\overline{\eta}_\chi\disk$ denotes the mean inverse speed averaged over the crossing.
+\end{widetext} where $\theta_\odot\disk$ denotes the angle between $\bm{v}_\odot\disk$ and $\bm{v}_v\disk$, $\Sigma\disk = {\textstyle \int} \rho_\chi\disk(Z)\,\dd Z$ is the surface density of the dark disk, and $\overline{\eta}_\chi\disk$ denotes the mean inverse speed averaged over the crossing.

-To evaluate $\overline{\eta}_\chi\disk$, we will assume that the orbit of Earth around the Sun is circular and work in Cartesian coordinates with the Earth's orbit lying in the $x-y$ plane.
+As mentioned previously, since $v_\oplus\gtrsim\sigma_v\disk,v_\odot\disk$, we must account for the orbit of the Earth around the Sun when evaluating $\overline{\eta}_\chi\disk$.
+We will assume that this orbit is circular and work in Cartesian coordinates with the Earth's orbit lying in the $x-y$ plane.
 We denote the phase of Earth's orbit around the Sun with $\varphi$ and the orbital velocity of Earth with ${\bm v}_\oplus$.
-We furthermore choose the velocity of the Sun with respect to the disk, ${\bm v}_\odot\disk$, to lie in the $y-z$ plane, and denote the angle between ${\bm v}_\odot\disk$ and the orbital plane with $\theta_\oplus^\odot$.\footnote{We will assume that ${\bm v}_\oplus$ and ${\bm v}_\odot\disk$ are constant for the duration of the disk crossing.} These coordinates are best understood visually, see Fig.~\ref{fig:DD_coordinates}.
+We furthermore choose the velocity of the Sun with respect to the disk, ${\bm v}_\odot\disk$, to lie in the $y-z$ plane,\footnote{Note that the $z$ coordinate denoting the direction perpendicular to the Earth's orbit is distinct from the $Z$ coordinate perpendicular to the galactic disk.} and denote the angle between ${\bm v}_\odot\disk$ and the orbital plane with $\theta_\oplus^\odot$.\footnote{We will assume that ${\bm v}_\oplus$ and ${\bm v}_\odot\disk$ are constant for the duration of the disk crossing.} These coordinates are best understood visually, see Fig.~\ref{fig:DD_coordinates}.
 The relative velocity of Earth with respect to the dark disk is then

 and its magnitude is

 The time-averaged mean inverse speed is thus given by